FEMA provides $3.2M to cover quarantine hotel costs

 Funds will reimburse expenses used to quarantine passengers who entered Guam by sea and air, a precautionary measure to prevent potentially infected individuals from spreading COVID-19.
 The award covers costs incurred for hotel room rentals, meals, laundry and other incidentals.

-"Lacking the authority to close our Guam International Airport, we established the first mandatory quarantine for foreign travelers in recent history—long before other states like Hawaii followed suit," she stated.
+"Lacking the authority to close our Guam International Airport, we established the first mandatory quarantine for foreign travelers in recent history – long before other states like Hawaii followed suit," she said.
 "To date, 41% of our cases this year have been identified in quarantine."

 The policy for quarantined passengers has evolved and currently inbound passengers are brought from the airport to the hotel for quarantine.
 They have the option of getting tested for COVID-19 on the sixth day of quarantine if they haven't had any symptoms.
 If passengers test negative they can complete the remainder of the 14-day quarantine at their home or remain in the hotel.
 If they test positive they are brought to an isolation facility.